Hernia

 • Burning or aching at the bulge site

-• In severe cases, nausea, vomiting, or constipation (if the intestine becomes trapped — strangulated hernia)
+• In severe cases, nausea, vomiting, or constipation (if the intestine becomes trapped — a strangulated )

 If you experience sudden, severe pain with vomiting or a non-reducible lump, it may indicate a surgical emergency and requires immediate attention.